MichaelStott/tech-squawks/web/content/aws/canonical_requests/example.md

 weight: 3
 ---

-The following code snippets demonstrate sending canonical rqeuests to AWS.
+The following code snippets demonstrate sending canonical requests to AWS.
 For interested readers, the AWS SDKs can provide further concrete examples that handle this in a more general fashion.

 {{< tabs groupId="code" >}}